There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

 Some women should not take mixed oral contraceptives, especially those with a history of blood clots, stroke, heart disease, current breast cancer, or pregnant women.

-These are more potent than their topical cousins and are effective in treating inflamed acne.
+These are more potent than their topical cousins and effectively treat inflamed acne.
 Common antibiotics for acne include doxycycline and azithromycin.

 Oral antibiotics are typically given in combination with topical treatments.
 After starting antibiotics, checking with the healthcare provider after about three months is a good idea.
 If acne has improved, they may recommend stopping the antibiotic.

 Topical treatments effectively keep skin clear after an initial period of antibiotics.
-Using antibiotics for a long time is not a good approach, as bacteria can become resistant to the drug.
+Using antibiotics for a long time is not a good approach, as bacteria can become resistant.
 Antibiotics may also have side effects: doxycycline, for example, can make skin more sensitive to light, cause stomach aches, and more.

 Oral isotretinoin is a medication used for the most severe acne cases with painful scarring and cysts.
 However, it can have serious side effects, which include nosebleeds, dry skin, muscle pain, and vision changes.
 Isotretinoin can cause miscarriage and severe congenital disabilities in pregnant women.